 5. Virtual Assistant

-Average Salary: $63,317 per year
+Average Salary: $73,821 per year

 Gone are the days when only big businesses could afford to hire assistants.
-As many took their businesses online, they also recognized the need for assistants to deal with other aspects of their business while they attended to more urgent ones.
+As many took their businesses online, they also recognized the need for assistants to deal with other aspects of their businesses while they attended to more urgent ones.

 The kinds of virtual assistants (VAs) are as diverse as the businesses they serve, and so are the tasks assigned to them.